pagkly/Zed/Investopedia4/Learn How Companies Display Price Leadership.md

 The dominant price leadership model occurs when one firm controls the vast majority of the market share in its industry.
 Within the industry, there are other, smaller firms that provide the same products or services as the leading firm.
 However, in this model, these smaller firms cannot influence prices.

-A dominant price leadership model is sometimes referred to as a partial [[monopoly]](https://www.investopedia.com/terms/m/monopoly.asp).
-In this type of model, the price leader might engage in predatory pricing, which refers to the practice of lowering prices to levels that make it impossible for smaller, competing firms to remain in business.
+A dominant price leadership model is sometimes referred to as a partial [[monopoly]](https://www.investopedia.com/terms/m/[[Monopoly|monopoly]].asp).
+In this type of model, the price leader might engage in [[Predatory Pricing|predatory pricing]], which refers to the practice of lowering prices to levels that make it impossible for smaller, competing firms to remain in business.
 In most countries, business decisions that enact predatory pricing and are aimed at hurting smaller companies are illegal.

 ## Advantages and Disadvantages of Price Leadership